Nolan Porter: Album releases

 Porter released two albums.
 The first, No Apologies, appeared in 1970 on Mekler's Lizard imprint and features songs by Steve Cropper, Booker T Jones and Randy Newman as well as Porter originals.
 The musicians for much of the album consisted of former members of Frank Zappa's Mothers of Invention.
 Lowell George contributes guitar parts.
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "A black singer whose idiom is rock-influenced soul (or vice versa) turns Randy Newman's 'Let's Burn Down the Cornfield' into a song about smoldering sharecropper unrest (well, sort of) and finds good ones by David Blue (well, sort of) and Booker T. Plus writing wise, witty, rocking songs of his own, songs that belong in this company, many of them about racial identity.
 Formally, this is the Rod Stewart strategy, and the artistic achievement is comparable.
 But does he have Stewart's backing on the radio or in the express?
 Well, no."

 In August 1972, Porter returned to the studio to record his second and last album, Nolan.
 The album contained four new songs and re-recorded mixes of older songs such as "Groovin (Out On Life)" and "If I Could Only Be Sure".
 The album and an accompanying single "Singer Man" resulted in few takers.
 Mekler's labels collapsed towards the end of 1973 and Porter's short recording career came to an end.
 Material he recorded later in the decade was not released.

 Porter continued working in Los Angeles nightclubs as a musician and comedian.
 He also performed in clubs in his home country and overseas in Spain and United Kingdom.

+Posthumously the British retro soul band Stone Foundation released a live album recorded at the famed 100 Club in London.
+Stone Foundation backs Porter from a show in 2012.